-The Local Government Act 2002 mandates the inclusion of risk management in asset management planning.
-It ought to be applied when there are:
+The Local Government Act of 2002 mandates the inclusion of risk management in asset management planning.
+It ought to be applied when:

-- significant potential losses/damages. - important political, economic, or financial considerations. - varying levels of service demand. - investments that are outside of funding capabilities. - environmental or safety concerns. - threats or modifications to service standards.
+- · Significant potential losses/damages. - Important political, economic, or financial considerations. - · varying levels of service demand. - investments that are outside of funding capabilities. - · environmental or safety concerns. - Threats or modifications to service standards